Women in Canadian politics: Municipal politics

 Hannah Gale was elected to Calgary City Council in 1917, becoming the first woman ever elected to any municipal office in Canada.
 However, women had previously served as school trustees.

 In 1920, Violet Barss became the first woman ever appointed as a reeve in Canada, in the village of Delia, Alberta.
 (Reeve is a position similar to mayor, with the difference that Barss was selected and appointed internally by her colleagues on the village council, not directly elected to the position by the voters.)
-In 1936, Barbara Hanley in Webbwood, Ontario became the first woman ever elected as mayor in a general election; in 1951, Charlotte Whitton in Ottawa became the first woman elected mayor of a major Canadian city.
+In 1936, Barbara Hanley in Webbwood, Ontario became the first woman ever elected as mayor in a general election; in 1938, Mary Theresa King-Myers from Halifax, Nova Scotia became the first woman to be elected as a municipal councillor in rural Canada.
+In 1951, Charlotte Whitton in Ottawa became the first woman elected mayor of a major Canadian city.

 Other prominent women mayors in Canada have included:

 In 1984, Daurene Lewis was elected mayor of Annapolis Royal, Nova Scotia, becoming the first black woman to be elected as a mayor in North America.

 A study released by the Federation of Canadian Municipalities in early 2009 found that women outnumbered men as municipal chief administrative officers or city managers – a position which is hired, not elected – in Canada.
 However, they still lagged significantly behind men as elected municipal councilors and mayors, representing just 23 per cent of all elected municipal officials.
 Only in Canada's three territories, Nunavut, Yukon and the Northwest Territories, did women represent more than one-third of elected municipal officials at the time of the study, and the Yukon was the only province or territory in all of Canada where more than one-third of all mayors were women.